-Mapping and prioritizing risks is a continuous process where our target is to implement measures where the risk of adverse impacts and our opportunity to influence is the greatest.
+Mapping and prioritising risks is a continuous process where our target is to implement measures where the risk of adverse impacts and our opportunity to influence is the greatest.
+One new risk was identified in 2024: Purchasing of hardware and components for vessels.

 Relevant elements that we have based our risk assessment on are:

 - Country

-- Type of product/service
+- Type of product and service

 - Contract size and duration